 The Managing Committee shall have the power to open, operate and close any Bank or financial institutions account in the name of the Association.

-The President and Treasurer and/or the Secretary or Trustee shall operate such account jointly. up-to a limit of
+The President and Treasurer and/or the Secretary or Trustee shall operate such account jointly.

-£7,500.
-Any sums above this value must be signed by the President and the Treasurer and any two of the trustee members.

-The Managing Committee shall have power to appoint, engage or remove, discharge or suspend any Auditors, advocates, Attorney or agents or Contractors for permanent, temporary, or special services as it may think necessary.
+The Managing Committee shall have power to appoint, engage or remove, discharge or suspend any Auditors, advocates, Attorney or agents or Contractors for permanent, temporary, or special services as it may deem necessary.

 The Managing Committee shall be presided over by the President and in his absence by the Vice-President.
-In case of absence of both, the remaining members with a quorum can elect a Chairman for that particular meeting to carry out the Agenda.
+In case of absence of both, the remaining members with a quorum (see Clause 18) can elect a Chairman for that particular meeting to carry out the Agenda.

 Upon a requisition signed by a least one third of the members of the Managing Committee, the Secretary shall call a special meeting within a fortnight of receipt of such requisition, for the purpose of deciding upon the matters contained therein.